Robust quantum metrology with explicit symmetric states: Introduction

 Our second result is an analytical lower bound on the \textsc{QFI} for our probe state when dephasing errors occur on our qubits.
 By being able to consider dephasing errors, we go beyond the paradigm of Oszmaniec {\em et al.} \cite{PRX-random-states}, where the only type of errors considered for robust metrology are erasure errors.
-We consider the scenario where the noisy channel comprises of convex combinations of unitary processes where either zero or one phase error occurs uniformly on any of the underlying qubits.
-Since a single dephasing error can decohere a GHZ state to a maximally mixed state, it is clear that GHZ states are useless for robust metrology in such a noise model.
-We show that in an appropriate asymptotic limit, the \textsc{QFI} of our probe states approaches the Heisenberg scaling up to a constant factor.
+We consider a noisy channel that comprises of convex combinations of unitary processes where either zero or one phase error occurs uniformly on any of the underlying qubits.
+For such a noise model, when the probability of zero phase errors is equal to the probability of one phase error, a GHZ state becomes a convex combination of the all zeros state and and the all ones state, and has zero QFI.
+In contrast our probe state can have a positive QFI in this scenario (see Theorem \ref{thm:single-qubit-dephasing-non-asymptotic}).
 We also discuss how our analysis applies to the scenario of i.i.d. dephasing noise on all qubits, in the limit where the probability of dephasing per qubit approaches zero faster than the reciprocal of the number of qubits.

-Again, our proof technique is not restricted to single dephasing errors, and can be extended to a larger constant number of dephasing errors, albeit with much more complicated analysis.
+Interestingly, our lower bounds on the \textsc{QFI} can be expressed in terms of the summation of binomial coefficients $\binom n k$ multiplied by polynomials in the variable $k$.
+Moreover these polynomials are closely related to Krawtchouk polynomials that commonly arise in classical coding theory.

 We believe that our results pave the way forward towards realizing robust metrology in the NISQ era.
 This is because as one can see from Figure \ref{fig:bounds} and Figure \ref{fig:bounds dephasing}, a quantum advantage can in principle already be attained using our proposed noisy probe states for either a single erasure error or a single dephasing error.